nopnop2002/esp-idf-candump/ble/README.md

 - Connect to device

-You can display CAN messages using Android/iOS.
+You can display CAN messages using Android.
 ![ble-3](https://github.com/nopnop2002/esp-idf-candump/assets/6020549/a5a2c0ed-71de-46a5-8523-2a240a67b253)

 # iOS Application